UBC-MDS/introduction-machine-learning/chapters/en/slides/module7/module7_13.md

 The original model was trying to maximize accuracy.
 Now you’re telling it to do something different.

-But that ok since accuracy isn’t the only metric that matters.
+But that’s ok since accuracy isn’t the only metric that matters.

 Let’s explain why this happens.

-Sincere there are so many more negative examples than positive, false positives affect accuracy much more than false negatives.
+Since there are so many more negative examples than positive, false positives affect accuracy much more than false negatives.

 Thus, precision matters a lot more than recall.